Lalit-Vikram-Singh/GE-Crawler/README.md

-# Springboot Rest API based application :boom:
+# Springboot Application :boom:

 Simple rest API based springboot application using Java(1.8.*)

-+ features are
++ Current features are
-    - API (POST "/api/startCrawler"): is a api which will start crawler and parse input json and return back with string contains success, skipped and error URL in given input json do in-depth traversing in a recursive way.
+    - API (POST "/api/startCrawler"): api which start crawler and parse input json after parsing it will return back with string contains success, skipped and error URL in given input json.
+It also does in-depth traversing in a recursive way.

 #### prerequiest